Terms of business

-Walmsleys Commercial Insurance Brokers Ltd is regulated by the Financial Services Authority.
+Walmsleys Commercial Insurance Brokers Ltd is regulated by the Financial Conduct Authority.

 Our permitted business is to sell and administer general insurance.
-Our FSA Register number is 307247 and you can check this information on the FSA's register by visiting the FSA's website www.fsa.gov.uk/register or by contacting the FSA on 0845 6061234.
+Our Register number is 307247 and you can check this information on the register by visiting the www.fca.gov.uk.

-The FSA is the independent watchdog that regulates financial services.
+The Financial Conduct Authority is the independent watchdog that regulates financial services.
 It requires us to give you these Terms of Business details.
 Please use this information to decide if our services meet your needs.

 In arranging insurance on your behalf, we act as an Independent Broker.
 Our service includes: advising you on your insurance needs; arranging your insurance cover with insurers to meet your requirements; and helping you with any ongoing changes you have to make.